what is a layoff

 An effective way of avoiding layoffs is making yourself useful to the company in more than one domain.
 So, upskilling yourself becomes very relevant in this context as well.
 You can develop and learn new skills and job responsibilities related to your domain so that your importance for the company grows.

-For example, if you are a graphic designer who is trained in creation of both static and motion graphics instead of being trained only in the creation of static media, you are a more useful asset to your company and hence less likely to be laid off in case of a downsizing.
+For example, if you are a graphic designer who is trained in the creation of both static and motion graphics instead of being trained only in the creation of static media, you are a more useful asset to your company and hence less likely to be laid off in case of a downsizing.

-So, increasing your skills set and covering a wider range of job responsibilities is not only helpful for your future career prospects but also for avoiding layoffs as an employee at your current job.
+So, increasing your skill set and covering a wider range of job responsibilities is not only helpful for your future career prospects but also for avoiding layoffs as an employee at your current job.

 5. Focus on Soft Skills